Inspiring road construction companies with digital possibilities. We'll organize 2 workshops!

-Discover more about Data Transmission Technology of autonomous, battery-powered trackers.
+Discover more about the Data Transmission technology behind autonomous, battery-powered trackers.

-Data rate over Sigfox is limited to 12 bytes per transmission, up to a maximum of 140 transmissions (1680 bytes per day).
-Considering that a single gps position (latitude and longitude) requires 8 bytes, it must be considered obvious that the amount of information that can be transmitted over Sigfox is quite limited.
+The data rate over Sigfox is limited to 12 bytes per transmission, up to a maximum of 140 transmissions (1680 bytes) per day.
+Considering that a single GPS position (latitude and longitude) requires 8 bytes, the amount of information that can be transmitted over Sigfox is limited.

-Some providers leverage core LoRa technology to enable proprietary very low-power communication between different tracking devices over extended range.
-Due to the very low power, it is ideally suited for battery-powered IoT devices.
-It is possible to achieve extreme autonomy with minimal battery size.
+Some providers leverage core LoRa technology to enable very low-power proprietary communication between different tracking devices over an extended range.
+Due to its very low power requirement, it is ideally suited for battery-powered IoT devices as it is possible to achieve extreme autonomy with minimal battery size.

 Unlike Sigfox, LoRaWAN uses a much wider range of frequencies and modulation to allow higher bandwidth and data rates.

-At its core,“LoRa” is a patented robust low-power long-range radio protocol (initially developed in 2012 for the IoT revolution by Cycleo (France) and later acquired by the Semtech cooperation.)
-Although proprietary, an overview of the modulation and other relevant technical specifications are made available by Semtech through the LoRa Alliance.
+At its core,“LoRa” is a patented, robust low-power long-range radio protocol (initially developed in 2012 for the IoT revolution by Cycleo (France) and later acquired by the Semtech cooperation).
+Although proprietary, an overview of the modulation and other relevant technical specifications have been made available by Semtech through the LoRa Alliance.

-Suivo LR allows fast and reliable connectivity between Suivo IoT devices such as the autonomous battery-powered asset trackers, the IoT Hubs (classic blackboxes with an IoT upgrade) and IoT Tags.
-It is also used for the monitoring of managed geo beacons (Suivo IoT Satellites).
-Due to the very low power, it is ideally suited for battery-powered asset trackers.
-It is possible to achieve extreme autonomy with minimal battery size.
+Suivo LR enables fast and reliable connectivity between Suivo IoT devices such as autonomous battery-powered asset trackers, IoT Hubs (classic black boxes with an IoT upgrade), and IoT Tags.
+It is also used to monitor managed geo beacons (Suivo IoT satellites).
+Due to its very low power requirements, it is ideally suited for battery-powered asset trackers as it allows extreme autonomy with minimal battery size.

-While consumers always are looking for more data and more speed, in many industrial applications the 2G specifications offer more than enough bandwidth (data capacity) and speed.
-But the 2G networks are being phased out in countries where few 2G projects exist; in other countries some operators are contractually required to support the service for considerable time to come, and there are therefore no plans by those operators to discontinue 2G General Packet Radio Service (GPRS).
+While consumers are always looking for more data and speed, 2G specifications offer more than enough bandwidth (data capacity) and speed for many industrial applications.
+However, 2G networks are being phased out in countries where few 2G projects exist; while in other countries, where operators are contractually required to support the service for a considerable time to come, there are no plans to discontinue 2G General Packet Radio Service (GPRS).

-2G offers two-way connectivity to the internet at a theoretical maximum transferspeed of 50 kbit/s (40 kbit/s in practice) and uses one frequency (900MHz in Europe).
+2Goffers two-way connectivity to the internet on one frequency (900MHz in Europe)at a (theoretical) maximum transfer speed of 50 kbit/s (40 kbit/s in practice).

-In industrial applications such as Suivo, the network operators provide a management tool on which the service provider (such as Suivo) can manage the functions and status of the SIM cards.
-The operator can also restrict access to specific servers and can accommodate private end-to-end encrypted data tunnels (over the internet).
+For industrial applications such as Suivo, network operators provide a management tool where the service provider (e.g. Suivo) manages the functions and status of the SIM cards.
+The operator can also restrict access to specific servers and can accommodate private end-to-end encrypted data tunnels over the internet.
 This can help protect the data from security breaches.

-The ETSI (European Telecommunications Standards Institute) developed LTE-M (Long Term Evolution for Machines) as a future-proof and reliable Low Power Wide Area Network for professional IoT applications, operating on the same protected frequency bands and infrastructure as consumer 4G-LTE networks.
+The ETSI (European Telecommunications Standards Institute) developed LTE-M (Long Term Evolution for Machines) as a future-proof and reliable Low Power Wide Area Network for professional IoT applications.
+It operates on the same protected frequency bands and infrastructure as consumer 4G-LTE networks.

-While similar in purpose to networks like the LoRaWAN networks, it benefits from the protected frequencies in which it operates (compared to the noisy 868/915MHz public frequency bands in which LoRaWAN and Sigfox operate) and the support and implementation of experienced, often international, network providers and operators.
-It is widely considered as the future-proof IoT technology that will power exponential growth of IoT projects and applications worldwide, alongside NB-IoT which is more suited for fixed infrastructure (such as smart buildings and smart meters).
+While similar in purpose to networks like LoRaWAN networks, it benefits from protected frequencies (compared to the noisy 868/915MHz public frequency bands in which LoRaWAN and Sigfox operate) and the support and implementation of experienced, often international, network providers and operators.
+It is widely believed that LTE-M will power exponential growth of IoT projects and applications worldwide.

-It offers similar low power advantages to public-band LP-WAN systems, so many years of autonomy can also be achieved (depending on transmission frequency, of course), but also allows significantly higher data throughput than Sigfox or even LoRaWAN and NB-IoT.
+LTE-M offers similar low power advantages to public-band LP-WAN systems, so many years of autonomy can also be achieved (depending on the transmission frequency, of course).
+It also allows significantly higher data throughput than Sigfox or even LoRaWAN and NB-IoT.

-Choosing a single data transmission technology for asset tracking and digital workflows is limiting.
+Choosing a single data transmission technology for asset tracking and digital workflows can be limiting.
 As a trail-blazer, Suivo combines many different technologies in a single transparent solution to optimize autonomy, data throughput and cost.
-Suivo’s modular nature allows users to start connecting assets to the digital world using only a few of the available technologies.
-Clients invest in expanding infrastructure when the initial return on investment has yielded results and more data is wanted.
+Suivo’s modular nature allows users to start connecting assets to the digital world using only a few of these available technologies.
+Clients can invest in expanding their infrastructure when the initial return on investment has yielded results and more data is wanted.